dirtybrie/stringbean/README.md

 stringbean = random_string_generator(args.strlen, cns)<br/>

 If you just want numbers you'd swap it with numb, etc,etc...<br/>
-The only thing is you cant just print uppercase or lower case characters<br/>
+The only thing is you cant just print uppercase or lower case characters(for now...)<br/>

-You can also alter the limit for text length and lines in a file by changing the values of the lst_limit and str_limit.
+You can also alter the limit for text length and lines in a file by changing the values of the str_limit and lst_limit.

 > Tips for me on better programming?
 Contact me ;).